petstoreAPIs/PetStore-API-Documentation/README.md

 The PetStore API has the following endpoint groups:
 - `pet`: This group contains endpoints required to manage the records of a pet.
 You can register, access, modify, and delete records of pets.
 - `store`: This group contains endpoints required to manage store orders.
-You can create, update, and retrieve details of store orders.
+You can create, update, and find details of store orders.
 - `user`: This group contains endpoints required to manage customer records.

 For additional information on the tasks that you can do with PetStore API, see: